 It’s important to understand what emotions your baby might be feeling.
 It’s also important to understand how pain can affect a baby and to use that knowledge when making decisions regarding medical procedures.

-Here are 7 things you need to know about your newborn:
+Here are 7 things to know about your newborn:

 Your baby might not be able to articulate exactly how she feels, but she can communicate with you.